mavolkmer/deployer-extended-database/README.rst

    | Because there is inclusion of '/vendor/autoload.php' inside deployer realm then sometimes there can be conflict
      of deployer dependencies with you project dependencies.
 Quite often its about symfony/console version or monolog/monolog version because they are most common between projects.
 In that case use deployer installed as composer package and resolve the dependency errors on composer level.
-Example of error when you run "dep" command:
+Example of error when you run "dep" command and there are dependencies problems:

      ::